RasmusRask123/GGG-Synthetizer/README.md

 Posterior parameters are calculated analytically and displayed interactively.

 ### 2. Synthetic data generation
 * Users choose the number of synthetic datasets $n_k$
 * Users choose the number of posterior draws $n_\theta$
-* Synthetic datasets are drawn from the posterior predictive multivariate Student-t distribution
-* All generated datasets can be downloaded

 ### 3. Disclosure-risk evaluation